 - Alternately if you want your mouse to be paired to only one device you should remove the pairings from the other devices Bluetooth list.
 Or perform a factory reset of your mouse to clear all pairings from its memory, then only re-pair it with the one device you want to use.

 Sometimes a pairing in the Bluetooth list can become invalid, if the device it is paired to no longer remembers the pairing.
-With our mice this can happen if you have paired to three other Bluetooth devices since last connecting to this one.
-As the mouse can only maintain three pairings in memory at once.
+With our mice this can happen if you have paired it to three new devices over Bluetooth since last connecting to this one.
+As the mouse can only maintain three Bluetooth pairings in memory at once.

 When this is happening the LED on your mouse will flash in a certain pattern whenever you move it or press a button.
 Then turn off again after a few seconds if you don't touch it.

 The exact pattern of flashes from the LED will vary based on how many pairings it has in memory.
 But it will always start with a short green flash, followed by one or more orange flashes, and finish with two red flashes.